SherryNazifi/vscode-dupe-mvp/README.md

 **Retrieve, then judge.** Embeddings are cheap and approximate, LLM calls are expensive and precise.
 Spend the cheap one on 2.6 million and the expensive one on 4,000.

 **Do not trust the label as ground truth.** GitHub's `*duplicate` often links issues with similar symptoms and different root causes.
-So the judge was asked the narrower question — same underlying bug — and a stratified sample was hand-labeled to see whether the model's answer matched a human's.
+So the judge was asked the narrower question (same underlying bug), and a stratified sample was hand-labeled to see whether the model's answer matched a human's.

 **Fix the evaluation before running it.** The prompt and the 0.8 threshold were set before any results were seen and were not tuned afterward.
 The 92% high-band agreement is a result of that threshold, not a justification found for it later.